jasonsahl/Phylomark/README.md

 The "-d" flag points to a directory of your genomes in FASTA (*.fasta) format.
 The "-t" flag points to the WGA tree used in Phylomark.
 You can set the number of markers to test ("-m" flag, default is 3), and the number of random iterations ("-i" flag, default is 20).
+The "-s" flag points to a set of sequences.
+These should be filtered based on the Phylomark output.

 The resulting file ("marker_results.txt") has the IDs of your markers and the resulting RF value.
 For example if you have three markers, your output would look like: